ethanak/Mimbrola/tools/README.md

 If you provide csv name, file with this name will be created in current directory.
 Otherwise partition data will be dumped to screen.

-Sizes for spi and fat are in megabytes (default) or kilobytes.
+Sizes for spi, app and fat are in megabytes (default) or kilobytes.
 For example:
 - 1M means "one megabyte"
 - 2 means "two megabytes"
 - 100k means "100 kilobytes"